abodesy14/golfMapsR/README.md

 ## Contributing
 Use the <strong>Issues</strong> template to request a new course mapping.

 <strong>Disclaimer</strong>: The process of mapping golf courses in its current state can be time consuming.
-With some combined effort, a nice database of plottable golf courses.
+With some combined effort, a nice database of plottable golf courses can be created.
 I myself don't have the bandwith to scale this repo at large, so if you have any interest in contributing to this project, please feel free to clone/fork and create a PR.
 I can also be reached at adam.c.beaudet@gmail.com.

 ## Future Roadmap
 <li>Layer individual shots on top of maps programatically with Plotly</li>